- UAB and Sexual Consent

 Business, School of: This school offers undergraduate, graduate, doctoral and certificate programs to prospective students and offers real-world experience and opportunities for enrolled students.
 The business school academic department offers programs in Accounting and Information Systems, Finance, Economics and Quantitative Methods, Management and Organization and Marketing and Industrial Distribution.

-Campbell Hall: Houses classrooms for sciences and mathematics courses.
+Campbell Hall: Houses classrooms for science and psychology courses.

 Campus Recreational Center (REC or CRC): Where to get your exercise on.
 Features everything from mountain climbing (of the artificial type) to swimming to court sports like basketball, racquetball, volleyball, etc. There are also aerobic classes, nutrition education classes, and personal trainers.
-So get yourself into the gym and work on your fitness.
+So get yourself into the gym and work on your fitness, or your ping pong skills.
 For more information, call (205) 934-8224.

 Child Development Center: Where to develop your child.
 Okay, it’s actually a daycare center.
 Spots are limited, so apply early.
 Call (205) 975-7373 for more information.

-Charlemagne Records: Best little Indie record (and CDs, videos and other neat stuff) shop in Birmingham.
-Charlemagne is located in Five Points South at 1924 1/2 11th Ave.
+Charlemagne Records: Excellent little indie record (and CDs, videos and other neat stuff) shop in Birmingham.
+Charlemagne is located in Five Points South at 1924½ 11th Ave.
 S.

 College of Arts and Sciences: A combination of the former system of segmented schools based on the academic subject.
 The largest collective academic body at UAB.

-Commons on the Green, The: Yet another place to get your grub, this one with all-you-can-eat.
+Commons on the Green, The: Yet another place to get your grub, this one with all-you-can-eat options.
 Sweet!

 Computer Services: See AskIT, Learning Center, Lister Hill Microcomputer Lab, or University Computer Center.